Ammunition Price History

 Periods of conflict, political shifts, and spikes in civilian demand further contribute to rising or stabilizing prices, creating patterns that shooters and industry observers continue to track today.

-Understanding these long-term trends helps firearm owners, collectors, and enthusiasts make sense of price increases, shortages, and market corrections.
-By exploring how supply chains, production capabilities, and consumer behavior interact, you gain a deeper appreciation for why ammunition costs evolve the way they do—and what that means for the modern marketplace.
+By exploring how supply chains, production capabilities, and consumer behavior interact, you gain a deeper appreciation for why ammunition costs evolve the way they do, and what that means for the modern marketplace.

 Dig deeper to learn about the pricing history and historical trends of your favorite caliber/s on our Ammunition Price History Resource page, where detailed data and insights help you make more informed purchasing decisions.

-Explore 10-year pricing trends for 9mm FMJ ammunition, tracking shifts from the 2021 peak of $0.60 per round to the lows of $0.20 in 2025.
+Examine the 10-year pricing trends for 9mm FMJ ammunition, tracking the rise from an average peak of $0.68 per round in 2021 to a low average of $0.24 in 2025.